 Center-deck Clean Out

 The center deck has provision for cleaning debris from the underside of the deck.
-Remove the two bolts from each side of the hinged door.
+Remove the bolt from hinged door each on side of the hinged door.
 If required, drop door, remove debris, replace door and secure with bolts.